gr0ix/gr0ix.github.io/index.md

 ---
 layout: default
 ---
 Hi, im Egor and this is my Cybersecurity Portfolio.
-I am currently searching for a challenging position alongside my studies that leverages my _skills_ and allows me to contribute to the dynamic field of cybersecurity.
+I am currently searching for a challenging position alongside my studies that leverages my observation and communication skills and allows me to contribute to the dynamic field of cybersecurity.

 I am _eagor_ to join a forward-thinking organisation where my enthusiasm for technology can make an impact.